 If you’re wondering why we are not thinking of purchasing this piece of land for our rescue, well… we don’t have $8.9 million.
 Still, it was lovely to visit, and Hope and Grace seemed to enjoy their short stay there as well.

-If you do happen to have that kind of money, you can visit Ashlyn Moore’s page to view the property.
+If you do happen to have that kind of money, you can visit Ashlyn Moore’s page to view other properties.
 Just remember if you want to purchase it, that the property looks better with some adorable little Arabian mares!